Jernesstar/VolcanicEngine/README.md

 # Vision
-An all-around capable game engine.
+A simple and capable game engine.

 # Features
 - Entity System